jlevesy/dawg/README.md

   - Ideally try to support another language than Go.
 - Make it a controller

+### Development Environment

+It comes with a basic developlent environment that creates a k8s cluster and provisions Grafana, Prometheus and a few exporters.
+It also provisions a registry on port `:5000`.

+You can run it using `make dev`.

 ### Resources

 Based on projects built by [K-Phoen](https://github.com/k-phoen/):

 - [dark](https://github.com/k-phoen/dark)
 - [foundation-sdk](https://github.com/grafana/grafana-foundation-sdk)

 WASM: